Time management

 Procrastination usually occurs because we tend to only think of the pleasurable aspect of avoiding a task.
 You can turn this around by thinking of the consequences of not completing the task.

-Apply: How do I spend my time?
+How do you spend your time?

-Think about the following questions and write your answers down:
+Think about the following questions:

 -

-When you try to manage your time, what is your biggest issue? (procrastination, too busy, forgetting deadlines and meetings, etc)
+When you try to manage your time, what is your biggest issue? (procrastination, too busy, forgetting deadlines and meetings, etc.)

 -